azazelo/rslog/README.md

 3. Separate functionality of DECORATORS from Presenter

-4. Separate functionality of OPTS from InputParser
+4. ~~Separate functionality of OPTS from InputParser ~~

+5. Accept --format option in command line to format output as table or plain text